team-cymru/network-security-templates/UTRS-Peering-Guide/Mikrotik.md

 The following have been tested on RouterOS 7.5, build Aug-30-2022

-First we create an address list.
-This address list will contain VICTIM IP's on *YOUR* network When you have a vicitm address to announce you will ADD it to this list.
-This list will also be used by BGP to advertise only those routes that are listed in this list.

-`/ip firewall address-list
-add address=203.0.113.254/32 list=TC-UTRS-VICTIM`

-Next we need to create an INPUT filter.
-This will take the UTRS routes and tag them such that your router will discard any traffic TO this routes.
+First we need to create an INPUT filter.
+This will take the received UTRS routes and tag them such that your router will discard any traffic TO these routes.
 You want to make sure that there is an INPUT filter configured before you establish the BGP session with the UTRS routers

 '/routing filter rule